compileAI/tempo/README.md

 ## misc info

+_this is now incorrect since we are moving to new user... will remove once it is confirmed to work_

 stagehand uses playwright which launches a headless browser. this freaks out if you attempt to run as root. because of this, there's a service in `docker-compose.yml` called `stagehand-worker` that spins up a docker container that demotes itself and runs the worker for the stagehand workflow.

 if you want to view the stagehand logs, run `docker ps` to see all the containers, and locate the one related to stagehand, then run `docker logs <id>`